smonette/data-viz_poc/README.md

 4. Navigate to `http://localhost:3000` in your browser.

 ### Common Pitfalls
-If your project is erroring, confirm that all the packages in the `package.json` have been installed into `node_modules`
+If your project is erroring, some good steps are:
+* confirming that all the packages in the `package.json` have been installed into `node_modules`.
+* checking how old your version of Node is.
+At this writing v4.4.5 is the most current

 ## Other tools/Relevant Links